 I was the lead UX designer on the project working with the other members of the UX team, RMS product managers and the engineering team developing surveys, wireframes and interactive prototypes.

-Peoplefluent's Workforce Compliance group has a Windows desktop based diversity metrics and reporting software application called AA Planner that hadn't changed very much since it was first created.
-They were looking to update and modernize the software via a complete redesign, moving it to a web based solution (SaaS).
+Peoplefluent's Workforce Compliance group had a Windows desktop based diversity metrics and reporting software application called AA Planner that hadn't been updated since it was first created.
+They were looking to update and modernize the software via a complete redesign, moving it away from Windows to a web based solution (SaaS).
 By doing this they hoped to attract new customers to the software and expand their small to mid-size customer base.

-My first task was to learn the software via in house training, user observation and by performing a heuristic analysis.
-A how, what, why scenario.
-Working with the product manager and dev team, we defined the requirements based on task analysis how the software was going to change.
-Simple personas and user journeys were developed and an overall structure was laid out.
-Once we had a basic plan in place, I began the visual development, taking into account style guide compliance and overall interaction.
-A functional prototype using the new designs was created and we performed some internal review and customer use tests.
+Working with the product managers and dev team, we defined the requirements based on task analysis how the software was going to change.
+Simple personas and user journeys were developed along with some small focus group meetings to develop an overall structure.
+Once we had a basic plan in place, I began the visual development starting with sketching and moving my way towards to a paper prototype, taking into account Peoplefluent's global UI style guide.
+Once a prototype was created we performed some internal review and customer use tests to validate our design.